Decorating With RedBy Flo

 Red is never boring

-When decorating with red, especially painting walls remember that red paint has the potential to make a room feel smaller.
-Not to mention, red is extremely intense and can dominate a room if overdone.
-Make use of red walls in bigger rooms otherwise use it in small amounts and take in consideration the few tips we discussed here.
-Happy decorating!
+When decorating with red especially painting walls keep in mind that red paint has the potential to make a room feel smaller and it is extremely intense and it can dominate a room if overdone.
+Make use of red walls in bigger rooms otherwise you can never go wrong by using it in small amounts and take in consideration the few tips from this post.